 Yiddish South of the Border: An Anthology of Latin American Yiddish Writing, edited by Alan Astroro

-Edited by Alan Astro and Introduction by Ilan Stavans
+Edited by Alan Astro with an Introduction by Ilan Stavans.

 Alan Astro has compiled the first anthology of Latin American Yiddish writings translated into English.
 Included are works of fiction, poetry, and nonfiction from Argentina, Brazil, Chile, Mexico, Uruguay, and Cuba, with one brief memoir by a Russian rabbi who arrived in San Antonio, Texas, in 1910.